So you wanna play?

 Sunday mornings 10.30-12.30 at Walker Activity Dome

-We’re currently in the middle of a fresh meat intake –our next one is due to start on Sunday June 23rd 2013.
+We’re currently in the middle of a fresh meat intake – our next one is not confirmed but will most likely be in Spring 2014.
 Keep checking our website, Facebook and Twitter accounts for more information when it’s confirmed!

 Post-minimum skills skaters